doctrine/DoctrineMongoDBBundle/Resources/doc/form.rst

 ------------------------------------------------

-The form that you'll use for the registration page is not the same as the form for used to simply modify the ``User`` (i.e. ``UserType``).
-The registration form will contain further fields like "accept the terms", whose value is won't be stored into database.
+The form that you'll use for the registration page is not the same as the form used to simply modify the ``User`` (i.e. ``UserType``).
+The registration form will contain further fields like "accept the terms", whose value won't be stored in the database.

 In other words, create a second form for registration, which embeds the ``User`` form and adds the extra field needed.
 Start by creating a simple class which